wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

 #### Example 2: Set a property as a child in the target

-In this example, we will enroll the first student in the payload for a new module.
+In this example, you'll enroll the first student in the payload for a new module.
 The new module is set in the `NewModule` property.

 ```xml
 <property name="NewModule" scope="default" type="STRING" value="CS004"/>